gadsbytom/feed_forward_network/README.md

 ### How to Use:

 * `python __main__.py`
-* You'll be prompted to set the structure of the network
+* Input the number of hidden layers in the network
+* Input the activation function to be used
+* Receive a printout of the loss curve